Pilipets/ConcurrencyProblems/README.md

 This repository is a solution to the above-described problems:
 - Atomic/Lock-free/Concurrent data-structures: stacks, queues, spinlocks;
-- Concurrency patterns: Multiplex, Barrier, SignalQueue, LightSwitch, ProducerConsumer;
 - Performance tests of different thread-safe data structures implementations;
+- ConcurrentPatterns: Multiplex, Barrier, SignalQueue, LightSwitch, ProducerConsumer, Double-checked locking;

 I'm not claiming that implementations here are the most efficient ones since they are provided for educational purposes.